Amaan-developpeur/HeartPredictionAPI/README.md

 ## Overview

 This project builds and serves a machine learning model to predict the likelihood of heart disease based on patient information such as age, cholesterol level, chest pain type, and more.
 It uses a Support Vector Machine (SVM) trained on publicly available clinical data and exposes a RESTful API using FastAPI.
+The application is fully Dockerized, enabling seamless deployment in any environment that supports containers.

 ---